Rosevear/MLTemplate/VEEProtoRepo/README.md

 13. Install mlflow: a leading open source experiment management framework.
 This is not yet part of the official Anaconda distribution.
 However, the associated Anaconda Cloud package repository contains a number of additional 'channels' which conda can search and pull additional packages from.
 One of the most well known is conda-forge.
 Perform the steps below to download and install mlflow from the forge, or see here about configuring conda to search the forge automatically: https://conda-forge.org/docs/user/introduction.html conda install -c conda-forge mlflow

+    NOTE: There is currently an open issue with getting the tracker UI to work using the conda-forge version of mlflow as of Friday, March 20th, 2020.
+See here: https://github.com/mlflow/mlflow/issues/1951

+    Workaround is to use the pip package instead

+    pip install mlflow

 14. Install DVC: an open source data version control system conda install -c conda-forge dvc